 What Makes Relationships Last?

-Now that you know how to create something that can stand the test of time let’s look at how to make relationships last.
-The most important predictor, according to the most productive and scientific relationship researcher John Gottman, is something known as conflict style.
+Now that you know how to create something that can stand the test of time, let’s look at making relationships last.
+According to the most productive and scientific relationship researcher John Gottman, the most important predictor is something known as conflict style.
 He can predict with over 90% accuracy whether or not a couple will make it in the long-term after watching them discuss a contentious issue together for only 5 minutes.
-This is about how long it takes to get a good sense of what someone’s preferred conflict style is.
+This is about how long it takes to get a good sense of someone’s preferred conflict style.

 Conflict styles are something that exists on a spectrum, but there are three main points along the continuum:

 - At one end, we have an avoidant conflict style.
-These individuals will try to avoid conflict at all costs, and would rather focus on the good things in their relationship and sweep the bad stuff under the rug.
-Their motto may be “if it ain’t broke, don’t try to fix it!” even if a vase has just broken in the living room.
+These individuals will try to avoid conflict at all costs and would rather focus on the good things in their relationship and sweep the bad stuff under the rug.
+Their motto might be, “if it ain’t broke, don’t try to fix it!” even if a vase has just broken in the living room.

 - At the other end, we have a volatile conflict style.
-These individuals don’t care what they say or how they say it, as long as everything that is on their mind is out in the open and the other person has heard it.
+These individuals don’t care what they say or how they say it, as long as everything on their minds is out in the open and the other person has heard it.
 Their motto may be “better out than in!” no matter who’s feelings get hurt.

-Now most psychologists will say that the validating conflict style is ideal, but Gottman’s research actually suggests that all three approaches can lead to long and happy relationships – the key is whether or not your conflict style matches up with your partner or not.
+Now most psychologists will say that the validating conflict style is ideal.
+Still, Gottman’s research actually suggests that all three approaches can lead to long and happy relationships — the key is whether or not your conflict style matches up with your partner or not.

 If your ideal style is avoidant and your partner is volatile, then the four horsemen of the apocalypse will appear in the relationship sooner rather than later, and break-up town will be the destination.
 Same with avoidant-validating and validating-volatile relationships.
 Unless you can find common ground with how you want to deal with the inevitable disagreements that will occur, the connection cannot last.
 Not happily anyway.